cygnusxi/CurecoinSource/README.md

 ### Donations

-Stars on this repo are appreciatted as it helps improve the visibility of this repository.
+Stars on this repo are appreciated as it helps improve the visibility of this repository.
 If you'd like to do more than that, tip cryptocurrency to:

 CygnusXI - Curecoin Dev